Clarity-Digital-Twin/brain-go-brrr/TUEV_FPZ_DISCREPANCY.md

 ---

-**Bottom Line**: The paper has a documentation error.
-TUEV doesn't have Fpz.
-We correctly synthesize it as zeros to match the expected model input.
-Everything works! 🎉
+**Bottom Line**: The paper defines a canonical 20-channel interface (including Fpz) but doesn't document how to bridge the gap when TUEV lacks Fpz.
+We correctly synthesize it as zeros, while the authors use a learnable mapping.
+Both approaches work! 🎉